Rebecca Clarke (composer): Compositions

 The Viola Sonata was the subject of BBC Radio 3's Building a Library survey on 17 October 2015.
 The top recommendation, chosen by Helen Wallace, was by Tabea Zimmermann (viola) and Kirill Gerstein (piano).
 In 2017 BBC Radio 3 devoted five hours to her music as Composer of the Week.
 A compilation recording of Clarke's songs was released for the first time by Kitty Whately, Nicholas Phan and Anna Tilbrook in 2025.

 Legacy

-The Rebecca Clarke Society was established in September 2000 to promote performance, scholarship, and awareness of the works of Rebecca Clarke.
+At the beginning of the 21st century, it was common knowledge that many of Clarke's compositions remained unpublished, while others were out of print.
+The Prelude, allegro and pastorale: for B♭ clarinet and viola had been published for the first time, by Oxford University Press.
+A 2002 review in the Journal of the American Viola Society noted that the editor Christopher Johnson "now holds the rights to the works in the Clarke estate."
+The Rebecca Clarke Society had been established in September 2000 to promote performance, scholarship, and awareness of the works of Rebecca Clarke.

 The head of the Rebecca Clarke Society, Liane Curtis, is the editor of A Rebecca Clarke Reader, originally published by Indiana University Press in 2004.
 The book was withdrawn from circulation by the publisher following Johnson's complaints about the unlicensed reproduction of substantial excerpts from Clarke's unpublished writings.
 The Reader has since been reissued by the Rebecca Clarke Society itself.